 The system was designed to last 30 years, but by 1952, when the area turned suburban rather than rural, Central San was operating at capacity.
-Plans for expansion and improvements quickly came into play.
+Plans for

-During the 1960s, Central San became a trailblazer throughout the state of California when it came to innovative pipeline construction, inspection methods, and energysaving engines that ran on gas from decomposed bacteria.
+During the 1960s, Central San became a trailblazer throughout the state of California when it came to innovative pipeline construction, inspection methods, and energy-saving engines that ran on gas from decomposed bacteria.

 In the 1970s, environmental awareness prompted the new California Environmental Quality Act (CEQA) and Federal Clean Water Act to instill stronger regulations with regards to discharging wastewater.
-Halfway through Central San's building of an adPhoto Vera Kochan plant that processed 35 million gallons per day.
+Halfway through Central San's building of an advanced treatment facility, the powers that be decided that it was unnecessary after all, so the design was modified to provide a secondary treatment plant that processed 35 million gallons per day.

 Growing pains once again prompted Central San to turn to computer technology in the 1980s with the utilization of trenchless sewer construction methods for municipal pipelines and the pioneering of a curbside collection recycling program.